OSPI-Developed Educational Technology Assessments

 Contact Information

 Teachers will use these assessments to determine student progress toward Washington's standards for educational technology.
-Designed for the elementary, middle, and high school grades, they integrate science, math, health, English language arts, social studies, and the arts.
-K-2 teachers can take advantage of a simplified checklist.
+Designed for the elementary, middle, and high school grades, they integrate science, math, health, English Language Arts, social studies, and the arts.
+K–2 teachers can take advantage of a simplified checklist.
 Classroom activities are well guided, easy to use, and come equipped with a comprehensive inventory of free and low-cost digital resources.

 Collect & Report Data

-4. All instruction and assessment reporting for the 2023–24 school year must be submitted by June 30.
+3. All assessment reporting for the 2023–24 school year must be submitted by June 30, 2024.

 EdTech Assessment

-Teachers can take advantage of these well-guided assessments for educational technology, which integrate science, math, health, English language arts, social studies and the arts.
+Teachers can take advantage of these well-guided assessments for educational technology, which integrate science, math, health, English Language Arts, social studies, and the arts.

 EdTech Assessments are available for download by grade level.

-Science, Math & Health
+Science, Math, & Health

 Grades K–2